-Sharing The Best Shrimp Creole!
+Sharing The Best Shrimp Creole recipe!
 Friends, this is IT!
-This New Orleans-inspired dish is one I’ve been making for clients for as long as I’ve been a personal chef and this recipe never fails to please!
+This New Orleans-inspired dish is one I’ve been making for clients for as long as I’ve been a personal chef and this easy shrimp creole recipe never fails to please!

 It’s always a little scary when you proclaim something to be….
 The best!
 The greatest!
 The most perfect!

-Well, can I just tell you I’ve made this a few times over a 17-year personal chef career?
+Well, can I just tell you I’ve made this shrimp recipe a few times over a 22-year personal chef career?

 How to make Shrimp Creole:

-- Start with the Holy Trinity.
-The Holy Trinity in New Orleans cooking is simply onions, green bell pepper and celery.
-It’s similar to a French mirepoix which is onions, celery and carrots.
+- Start with the Holy Trinity, the start of many a creole recipe.
+The Holy Trinity in New Orleans cooking is simply onions (mature, not green onions), green bell pepper and celery.
+It’s similar to a French mirepoix, which is onions, celery and carrots.
 However, this has green bell pepper instead of the carrot.
 With the “Holy Trinity,” you want to keep the ratio approximately the same as a mirepoix: 2 parts onion, 1 part celery and 1 part green bell pepper.

-- Then, cook the combination along with some garlic to melty, soft goodness in some oil and butter.
+- Then, cook the combination in a large skillet along with some garlic over medium heat to melty, soft goodness in some oil and butter.

 - It needs to be super melty soft so the flavors of the Holy Trinity really come through!